numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 This requires looking up the implementation by considering all of them and makes ufuncs "multi-methods" with respect to the input DTypes::

-    add_impl = np.add.resolve_impl(type(arr1.dtype), type(arr2.dtype))
+    add_impl = np.add.resolve_impl((type(arr1.dtype), type(arr2.dtype), None))

-This NEP defines how ``positive_impl`` and ``add_impl`` will be represented as a new ``ArrayMethod`` and can be defined outside of NumPy.
+This NEP defines how ``positive_impl`` and ``add_impl`` will be represented as a new ``ArrayMethod`` which can be implemented outside of NumPy.
-Further, it defines how ``resolve_impl`` will be implemented, covering the dispatching and promotion.
+Further, it defines how ``resolve_impl`` will implement and solve dispatching and promotion.

-The reasons for this split may be made more clear in the section `Steps involved in a UFunc call`_.
+The reasons for this split may be more clear after reviewing the `Steps involved in a UFunc call`_ section.

 Defining a new ufunc implementation
 ===================================

-An example of how to add a new loop, will look the following way;
-initially using a C-API:
+The following is a mock-up of how a new implementation, in this case to define string equality, will be added to a ufunc.

 .. code-block:: python